Documentation of the AdvanceMAME scripts.

 - Addition.

-For string values the following operators are available:
+For string values the following operator is available:

 - Concatenation.